cfournie/segmentation.evaluation/docs/index.rst

 ..
 [PevznerHearst2002] Lev Pevzner and Marti A. Hearst.
 2002. **A critique \
     and improvement of an evaluation metric for text segmentation**. \
     Computational Linguistics, 28(1):19–36.
 MIT Press, Cambridge, MA, USA.

 ..
-[ScaianoInkpen2012] Martin Scaiano and Diana Inkpen.
-2012, **Getting more \
-    from segmentation evaluation**, in Proceedings of Human Language \
-    Technologies: The 2012 Annual Conference of the North American Chapter of \
-    the Association for Computational Linguistics, Association for \
-    Computational Linguistics.

-..
 [Scott1955] William A. Scott.
 1955. **Reliability of content analysis: The \
     case of nominal scale coding**.
 Public Opinion Quarterly, 19(3):321-325.